mohammadjawid10/Chat-Sphere/README.md

-# messenger
+# Chat Sphere

-A new Flutter project.
+A modern chat app build with Flutter and Firebase with high capabilities every chat app needs.

 ## Getting Started